zidaneymar/BotFramework-Composer/README.md

 13. Open a new instance of composer in a separate browser tab and create/ open another bot that is not clippy
 14. HAVE FUN! :)

-Note: Webchat integration source is under /Composer/packages/client/src/pages/webchat -> If you have questions, ask Ze Yedocker
+Note: Webchat integration source is under /Composer/packages/client/src/pages/webchat -> If you have questions, ask Ze Ye

 # Microsoft Bot Framework Composer